 It’s not just newly minted MBAs who fall prey to the so-called vividness bias, or the tendency to focus too closely on vivid information and overlook dull but equally valuable information.
 As Bazerman writes in his book The Power of Noticing: What the Best Leaders See (Simon & Schuster, 2014), we are all susceptible to overlooking key information that would improve our satisfaction with the outcome of our negotiations.

 How can you get a better sense of what you value?
-By creating a scoring system.
+One piece of job negotiation advice is to create a scoring system.
 A scoring system allows you to weigh different issues, determine how much you value each one, and compare them more accurately.
 A good scoring system is complete (it identifies all the important issues), measurable (it provides a common metric for comparing qualitatively different issues), and useful (it offers a shorthand for understanding what’s at stake and what you value), according to Professor Don A. Moore of the University of California at Berkeley.